List of North Carolina Tar Heels men's basketball head coaches

 Smith had the longest tenure at North Carolina, coaching for 36 seasons, and is the all-time leader in games coached (1,133) and wins at the school (879).
 Smith's 879 wins were the most of any NCAA men's Division I coach at the time of his retirement in 1997.
 Smith was the head coach for United States Men's Basketball that won an Olympic Gold Medal in 1976 while also working as the head coach of North Carolina, a feat that no other North Carolina coach has replicated.
 Several coaches both played for and coached basketball at North Carolina.
 Davis, McDonald, and Doherty played for and coached the men's varsity basketball team.
 McDonald and Doherty played on teams that were awarded national championships, McDonald on the 1923–24 team and Doherty on the 1981–82 team.
-Williams both played for and coached the North Carolina men's junior varsity team.Davis also had a stint as the JV head coach while on the bench under Williams.
+Williams both played for and coached the North Carolina men's junior varsity team.
+Davis also had a stint as the JV head coach while on the bench under Williams.
 Brothers Norman and Bo Shepard are the only two head coaches to be related to each other.
 Norman Shepard is the all-time leader in winning percentage, having never lost a game.
 Statistically, Cartmell has been the least successful coach of the Tar Heels, with a winning percentage of .510.
 No coach has had an overall losing record at North Carolina.
-Six coaches have received coaching awards while the head coach of North Carolina: Carnevale, McGuire, Smith, Gutheridge, Doherty, and Williams.
+Six coaches have received coaching awards while the head coach of North Carolina: Carnevale, McGuire, Smith, Guthridge, Doherty, and Williams.
 Carnevale, McGuire, Smith, and Williams have all been inducted into the Basketball Hall of Fame.
 Roy Williams was hired in 2003, and retired following a school-record three national championships in 2021.